What does Monica mean?

 Displayed below is the birth name popularity of Monica for girls.
 Monica reached its apex rank of #45 in the U.S. during 1970-1979, and is at #538 currently.
 (2014 Birth Statistics)

-Below is a charted comparison of the popularity of the girl name Monica and associated names.
-Prominent alternative forms of Monica (#538 a year ago) listed in the Top 1000 are Monnie, Monique, Monika and Mona.
-Usage of these girl names reached its highest during the years 1970-1979 and is now significantly less, with the forms Monica, Monique, Monika and Mona becoming less in vogue.
+Monnie, Monique, Monika and Mona are the prominent alternative forms of Monica (#538 a year ago) listed in the Top 1000.
+Usage of these girl names reached its highest during 1970-1979 (usage of 0.486%) and is now significantly less (usage 0.0924%, down 81%), with the forms Monica, Mona, Monique and Monika becoming less in vogue.
+Below is a charted comparison of the usage of Monica and associated names.
 (2014 Birth Statistics)